 that the document is valid with respect to a particular DTD.
 The

-recipient cannot assume that the DOCTYPE
+recipient cannot assume that the DOCTYPE declaration of

 the document correctly identifies that DTD.
 The recipient may want to